- Osgoode Certificate in Pension Law, 2020

 - American University, Washington College of Law, J.D., 2009 (summa cum laude; Gillet Prize for highest academic standing in graduating class)

 Danielle, a partner at the firm, has represented clients at all levels of court in multiple provinces across Canada, the Human Rights Tribunal of Ontario, the Canadian Human Rights Commission, the Canada Industrial Labour Relations Board and various professional regulatory bodies.

 In her labour practice, Danielle advises and advocates for unions and professional associations on a wide range of issues: certification, collective agreement matters, labour board matters and civil litigation, particularly judicial review and appellate proceedings.
 Danielle also advises unions and professional organizations on their pension and benefit plans and represents them in court.
 She has advised both private and public-sector unions in multiple sectors, including energy, post-secondary education and transportation.

-Outside of work, Danielle is Counsel to Democrats Abroad Canada and volunteers for Pro Bono Ontario.
+Outside of work, Danielle volunteers with Democrats Abroad Canada and Pro Bono Ontario.

 Recent Representative Work

 Fighting for Fairness in the Gig Economy

 Danielle is passionate about ensuring workers are treated fairly.
 Representing Ontario Uber drivers against Uber is a highlight of her practice.
 Danielle is co-counsel to the Class in Heller v.
 Uber (an action that seeks the protection of the Ontario Employment Standards Act for all Uber drivers in Ontario).
 The action was certified as a class proceeding in August 2021 in a decision the Windsor Law Class Action Clinic named as one of the top five most notable class action decisions of 2021.
 Certification was hard fought after first arguing (along with Michael Wright) before the Ontario Court of Appeal and the Supreme Court of Canada that that Uber could not force drivers to arbitrate their claims in The Netherlands.